MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Returns the list of Children menu items if the kind is submenu [propget] HRESULT Children([out, retval] ICoreWebView2ContextMenuItemCollection** value);

+        /// Add an event handler for the CustomItemSelected event.
+        /// CustomItemSelected event is raied when the user selects a custom context menu item that
+        /// was inserted by the developer and is not part of the default browser context menu.
+        /// The developer will include the logic for the appropriate data in this event handler.
+        HRESULT add_CustomItemSelected(
+            [in] ICoreWebView2CustomItemSelectedEventHandler* eventHandler,
+            [out] EventRegistrationToken* token);

+        /// Remove an event handler previously added with add_CustomItemSelected.
+        HRESULT remove_CustomItemSelected(
+            [in] EventRegistrationToken token);

     }